selfishprimate/gerillass/CONTRIBUTING.md

       // Your code!
     }

-After you create a mixin run following command to test it:
+After you create a mixin, try writing a test to see if your mixin works.

+You can find two test examples under the `test` folder, take your time, examine the codes, and then write your test.
+After that, run the following command to see if the test pass.

     npm test